Trump Discovers Article 5 After Disastrous NATO Visit

 In fact, the president’s hounding of allies to spend more on defense could have the opposite effect in Europe.

 “The public lecturing is counterproductive,” said Ivo Daalder, former U.S. ambassador to NATO, now with the Chicago Council on Global Affairs.
 Boosting defense spending is an uphill political battle in many parts of Europe.
-Trump’s deep unpopularity on the continent doesn’t help the matter, particularly in Germany, the continent’s economic and political powerhouse.
+Trump’s deep unpopularity on the Continent doesn’t help the matter, particularly in Germany, the Continent’s economic and political powerhouse.
 That means leaders could walk away from pledges to increase spending “because they don’t want to appear to be bowing to Trump,” Daalder told FP.

 “President Trump could not have chosen a worse strategy to getting Germany to spend more on defense,” said Tomas Valasek, who served as Slovakia’s ambassador to NATO for four years up until April.

 Earlier this week, Vice President Mike Pence was deployed to clean up the diplomatic carnage Trump left behind in Brussels.
 During an Atlantic Council awards dinner Monday night, Pence pledged “unwavering” U.S. commitment to NATO.
-He also lavished praise on the Prime Minister of Montenegro, whom Trump shoved aside in Brussels during a photo op.
-But “allies were taking [Pence’s speech] with a grain of salt,” Alexander Vershbow, former NATO deputy secretary general, told FP.
+He also lavished praise on the prime minister of Montenegro, whom Trump shoved aside in Brussels during a photo op.
+But “allies were taking [Pence’s speech] with a grain of salt,” Alexander Vershbow, former NATO deputy secretary-general, told FP.

 And Trump’s remarks Friday may not cut it.
 “He gets partial credit for finally saying it,” said Julie Smith, a former senior White House official during President Barack Obama’s administration now with the Center for a New American Security.
 “But many allies felt the right time to say it was on his first trip to NATO when all members were present.
 They won’t easily forget that he deliberately removed that line when he spoke in Brussels.”